Fraley on Film

 Read more from WTOP Film Critic Jason Fraley on his blog, The Film Spectrum.

-WTOP Film Critic Jason Fraley breaks down the short doc that's taking the internet by storm.
+WTOP Film Critic Jason Fraley counts down the greatest movies about the American political system.

-WTOP Film Critic Jason Fraley provides a preview of the 14th annual festival.
+WTOP Film Critic Jason Fraley previews the 9th annual short film festival.